-Impairments of Ships
+Impairment of Ships

 We review our long-lived assets for impairment whenever events or circumstances indicate potential impairment.
-In 2020, as a result of the effect of COVID-19 on our expected future operating cash flows and our decisions to dispose of certain ships, we determined certain impairment triggers had occurred.
-Accordingly, we performed undiscounted cash flow analyses on certain ships in our fleet throughout 2020.
-Based on these undiscounted cash flow analyses, we determined that certain ships, specifically those being disposed of, had net carrying values that exceeded their estimated undiscounted future cash flows.
-We determined the fair values of these ships based on their estimated selling value.
+As a result of the effect of COVID-19 on our business, we determined that one ship, which we expect to dispose of, had a net carrying value that exceeded its estimated undiscounted future cash flows as of May 31, 2021.
+We determined the fair value of this ship based on its estimated selling value.
 We believe that we have made reasonable estimates and judgments.
 A change in the principal assumptions, which influences the determination of fair value, may result in a need to perform additional impairment reviews.
-The principal assumptions, all of which are considered Level 3 inputs, used in our cash flow analyses consisted of:
+The principal assumptions, all of which are considered Level 3 inputs, used in our 2020 cash flow analyses consisted of:

-- · Timing of the respective ship's return to service, changes in market conditions and port or other restrictions - Forecasted ship revenues net of our most significant variable costs, which are travel agent commissions, costs of air and other transportation and certain other costs that are directly associated with onboard and other revenues, including credit and debit card fees - Timing of the sale of ships and estimated proceeds
+- Timing of the respective ship's return to service, changes in market conditions and port or other restrictions - Forecasted ship revenues net of our most significant variable costs, which are travel agent commissions, costs of air and other transportation and certain other costs that are directly associated with onboard and other revenues, including credit and debit card fees - Timing of the sale of ships and estimated proceeds

-For the three months ended February 29, 2020, we recognized \$172 million and \$158 million of ship impairment charges in the North America & Australia ("NAA") and Europe & Asia ("EA") segments, respectively, included in other operating expenses of our Consolidated Statements of Income (Loss).
+We recognized a ship impairment charge of \$49 million in our EA segment for both the three and six months ended May 31, 2021.
+For the three months ended May 31, 2020, we recognized \$348 million and \$150 million of ship impairment charges in our NAA and EA segments respectively, and \$520 million and \$308 million of ship impairment charges in our NAA and EA segments, respectively for the six months ended May 31, 2020.
+These impairments are included in other operating expenses of our Consolidated Statements of Income (Loss).